 Parchment rounds are the perfect solution for shaping pizza crusts.
 If you don't have parchment, simply roll the crusts on a lightly greased surface; but parchment makes rolling, transporting, and baking these crusts a lot easier.

+Grease one piece of parchment; lay one of the disks on the parchment.
 Cover it with another piece of lightly greased parchment.
 Pat or roll the dough as wide as you like; it'll inevitably shrink a bit when you quit pushing it around, so take that into account.

 Par-bake the pizza crust

 For thicker crusts, let the dough rise for a while; 45 minutes, an hour, 2 hours, your choice.
+For a thinner, cracker-type crust, you can bake right away.

 Depending on when you're going to bake your crusts, preheat the oven to 425°F. If you have a pizza stone in your oven, use it.
 If you don't, get out a baking sheet.

+Put the crusts into the oven, parchment and all.
 You're going to par-bake the crusts — in other words, bake them just until they're set and won't deflate.
 You don't want them to brown.

-I find the optimum time is about 5 to 6 minutes for a thin crust, and 7 to 8 minutes for a thicker crust.
+The optimum time is about 5 to 6 minutes for a thin crust, and 7 to 8 minutes for a thicker crust.
 To double check, feel the crust; it should feel barely set, and not at all "doughy;" but again, it shouldn't be at all brown.

 Watch carefully the first few minutes, as the crusts will bubble — and sometimes even turn into fat balloons!
 As soon as you see this happening, open the oven door and poke them with a sharp knife, gently deflating any bubbles.

+Remove the crusts from the oven and transfer them to racks to cool; it's OK to layer them on the cooling rack, if you have to.
 Once the crusts are cool, you have two choices.
 Bag them, and store at room temperature for several days (or in the freezer, for up to a month) or jump right into assembling your fully topped pizzas.

 Assemble your frozen pizza